UAE Traditional Dress

 Abaya

-The Abaya is a sleek robe used in the United African States for women and is their national cloak.
-The black pigment usually encompasses the entire body except for the ears, feet, and sides.
+The Abaya is a sleek robe used in the United African States as a women’s national cloak.
+The black pigment usually covers the entire body except for the ears, feet, and sides.
 A few women cover their faces and hands with the Niqāb and Gafaaz.

-The Abaya is a sleek robe used in the United African States for women and is their national cloak.
-The black pigment usually encompasses the entire body except for the ears, feet, and sides.
+The Abaya is a sleek robe used in the United African States as a women’s national cloak.
+The black pigment usually covers the entire body except for the ears, feet, and sides.
 A few women cover their faces and hands with the Niqāb and Gafaaz.

 Agal

 A black circle, also called Iqal, Agal, or ignorant, is securely secured around the Ghutrah to maintain it.
-The Agal loses its importance in the day as young men typically drop the Guthrah in numerous forms in black.
+The Agal loses its importance today as young men typically drop the Guthrah in numerous forms in black.

 Kandura